svw26/G4Jy/README.md

 python basic_G4Jy_download.py --input_source_list=demo_input_file.txt --search_radius=1.0 --output_dir=demo_downloads
 ```

 Overlays, and the component .fits images from which they are made, will then be downloaded to the specified output-directory.
 Note that the demo input-file will download images for *three* GLEAM components, which in this case correspond to *two* G4Jy sources.
 You can expect this to take up 110 MB of space, whilst the images associated with 200 sources would require ~7.5 GB of space.
-You may want to tweak the gleam_4jy_client.py script if you really would like to download the images for all 1,863 sources belonging to the G4Jy Sample, since the mid-infrared images from AllWISE are the largest files.
+You may want to tweak the gleam_4jy_client.py script if you really would like to download the images for all 1,863 sources belonging to the G4Jy Sample.
+This is because the mid-infrared images from AllWISE are the largest files, so you could avoid these being downloaded by default.
 If all else fails, get in touch!

 ## Seminars/colloquia